jacksonohallo/javascript-exam-portal/README.md

 This website has a landing page and a page linked to it. it is basically a logistic company named quick movers.
 ## Live-Link
 https://jacksonohallo.github.io/javascript-exam-portal/

+## Technology-Used
+HTML tags and elements -which was used to develope the structure off the pages.
+CSS styling-which was used to style the User Interface and javascript .